 Window for fulfillment

-A futures contract is marked to market every day, meaning its value is appraised daily.
-This means you can close out your position in the agreement before the contract’s maturity.
-Meanwhile, you can only close out a forward contract at its maturity date.
+A futures contract is marked to market every day, meaning the value of the asset is appraised daily.
+You can close out your position in the agreement before the contract’s maturity.

-Most investors who hold futures contracts are speculators — they trade riskier currencies hoping to make large returns.
-Most investors who hold forward contracts are people who want to insulate themselves from fluctuations in a currency’s exchange rate.
+Most investors who hold futures contracts are speculators looking to trade riskier currencies with the hope of large returns.
+Whereas many people who hold forward contracts want to insulate themselves from fluctuations in a currency’s exchange rate.